seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Were purchased by the merit of the wearer!
 How many then should cover that stand bare!
 How many be commanded that command!
-How much low peasantry would then be glean’d
+How much low peasantry would then be glean'd
 From the true seed of honour! and how much honour
-Pick’d from the chaff and ruin of the times
+Pick'd from the chaff and ruin of the times
-To be new-varnish’d!
+To be new-varnish'd!
 Well, but to my choice:
-‘Who chooseth me shall get as much as he deserves.’
+'Who chooseth me shall get as much as he deserves.'
 I will assume desert.
 Give me a key for this,
 And instantly unlock my fortunes here.